MCP Workflow Guide for Product Managers

 Claude shows you interview summaries with sentiment and themes — no need to read every transcript.
 For deeper exploration:

 "The interview with Sarah Chen sounds interesting.
-Show me her full transcript."
+Show me her full transcript and structured answers."

 Once you have 5 or more completed interviews, ask for structured analysis:

 "Get the study data and tell me what patterns you see.
+What is the average NPS score?
+How do respondents rank the security priorities?
 Is SSO actually blocking deals?"

-Claude pulls the aggregated data — themes, sentiment distribution, top topics — and synthesizes findings across all interviews.
-It can identify:
+Claude pulls the aggregated data — per-question statistics, themes, sentiment distribution — and synthesizes findings across all interviews.
+For structured questions, you get:

 "Generate a research report and publish it so I can share with stakeholders"